Search

 This resource is a detailed overview of study conducted by Lewis and Pattanayak (2012) on the systematic review of the literature surrounding the adoption of Improved Cook Stoves (ICS) or cleaner fuels by households in developing countries./tools-resources/who-adopts-improved-fuels-cookstoves-systematic-reviewResource8: Analyzing data

-The first in a series of lecture notes produced by the Poverty Action Lab and the Massachusetts Institute of Technology (MIT), this presentation intro/tools-resources/what-impact-evaluation-when-should-you-do-itResource3: How to randomize I
+The first in a series of lecture notes produced by the Poverty Action Lab and the Massachusetts Institute of Technology (MIT), this presentation introduces you to the 'whys' and 'hows' of impact evaluation and when it should be used./tools-resources/what-impact-evaluation-when-should-you-do-itResource3: How to randomize I

-This is the fifth in a series of lectures produced by the Poverty Action Lab, and the Massachusetts Institute of Technology./tools-resources/5-measurement-outcomesResource6: Sample size and power calculations
+This presentation explains a method for outcome measurement for the purpose of impact evaluation.
+This is the fifth in a series of lectures produced by the Poverty Action Lab and the Massachusetts Institute of Technology./tools-resources/5-measurement-outcomesResource6: Sample size and power calculations

 This resource examines some of the philosophy science issues related to process tracing, including the roles of causal effects and causal mechanisms in causal explanation and the logic of process tracing./tools-resources/process-tracing-case-study-researchResourceIdentify primary intended users